A Guardian’s Grandson

 car would be the first of many bits of bureaucracy that would have to be dealt with.
 We entered

-through the large double gates and were usually provided with an effusive welcome from the
+through the large double gates and were usually provided with an effusive welcome from the Sister

-sitting room which was at the very top of the building.
-We shared this with
+was at the very top of the building.
+We shared this with another Guardian and his

-another Guardian and his family who would invariably be doing much as we were,
+family who would invariably be doing much as we were, of course.
+The bedrooms

-of course.
-The bedrooms were ‘interesting’!
-Beds were adequate for the likes of
+were ‘interesting’!
+Beds were adequate for the likes of me but they would not win

-me but they would not win awards for comfort!
-The heating system was also
+awards for comfort!
+The heating system was also interesting.
+I recall that it was

-interesting.
-I recall that it was hot air pumped through grills in the rooms.
-Always
+hot air pumped through grills in the rooms.
+Always too hot or too cold, the great

-too hot or too cold, the great feature of the system was the ducting which allowed
+feature of the system was the ducting which allowed the snores of fellow residents

-the snores of fellow residents to permeate through the building!
-Small price to
+to permeate through the building!
+Small price to pay however for the unique

-pay however for the unique atmosphere of peace and contentment, and I dare to
+atmosphere of peace and contentment, and I dare to say love, which radiated

-say love, which radiated through the whole place.
+through the whole place.
+Quite often the hospice

-Quite often the hospice would be full and I was
+would be full and I was allocated a room in the

-privileged and of course in those days only men
+College.
+I felt very privileged and of course in those

-were put there!
+days only men were put there!

 A typical day for us on our holiday (rather than pilgrimage) would